1965–66 United States network television schedule: Friday

-Note: The Farmer's Daughter took over the 9:30–10 time period on ABC, effective November 5, because many viewers were not home to watch Peyton Place on Fridays.
+Notes: The Farmer's Daughter took over the 9:30–10 time period on ABC, effective November 5, because many viewers were not home to watch Peyton Place on Fridays.
 Starting November 1, Peyton Place was seen Monday, Tuesday, and Thursday.
-In the winter of 1966, The Sammy Davis, Jr. Show replaced Convoy on its timeslot, which was transmitted live in color.
+In the winter of 1966, The Sammy Davis Jr. Show, which was transmitted live in color, replaced Convoy in its timeslot on NBC.
+Summer Fun was an ABC summer anthology series made up entirely of unsold television pilots.

 Saturday

 Note: Even though ABC Scope was scheduled at 10:30 PM, not one major station (including WABC-TV New York, the network's flagship station) carried it in that time period, preferring to schedule local or syndicated programming in its place.
 Most affiliates aired it in "fringe time" during the weekend.